 Pursuant to Arizona law, the sentencing judge held a hearing to determine whether aggravating and mitigating circumstances were present.
 See Ariz.
-Rev. Stat. § 13-703(B) (1995).2 Under Arizona law at the time, if the sentencing judge found one or more of ten enumerated aggravating circumstances, he had to impose the death penalty unless mitigating circumstances outweighed the aggravating factors.
+Rev. Stat. § 13-703(B) (1995), invalidated by Ring v.
+Arizona, 536 U.S. 584 (2002).
+Under Arizona law at the time, if the sentencing judge found one or more of ten enumerated aggravating circumstances, he had to impose the death penalty unless mitigating circumstances outweighed the aggravating factors.
 Id. § 13-703(E).
-At the sentencing hearing, the prosecution urged the court to find as an aggravating circumstance that the crime was "especially cruel, heinous, or depraved."
+At the sentencing hearing, the prosecution urged the court to find as an aggravating circumstance that the crime was "especially cruel, heinous, or deprayed."